 We sauntered along the Main Nature Trail behind the visitor’s center to the Trolley Line No. 9 Trail and walked about 20 minutes into historic Oella.
 The trolley line is wide and paved, which makes for easy walking.

-From the end of the trolley line we walked into Oella, the second gem.
-The village grew from efforts to establish the first chartered textile business in Maryland.
+From the end of the Trolley Line Trail we walked into Oella, Baltimore’s second pet friendly hidden gem.
+This village grew from efforts to establish the first chartered textile business in Maryland.
 For a brief period, Oella was home to the largest cotton mill in the US.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.